Tatte Bakery & Cafe

-Don’t be tempted to brush off this café as coffee, pastries, and brunch.
-After waiting in that epic line and tasting any one of those fluffy creations, you’ll know what we know: Tatte is what dreams are made of.
+You might be tempted to brush off Tatte as a coffee chain.
+But after waiting in one of those epic lines and tasting any one of those fluffy creations, you’ll know what we know: Tatte is what dreams are made of.

-Born from the lifelong passion of self-trained, Tel Aviv-native pastry chef Tzurit Or, Tatte began in 2007 in Or’s home kitchen.
-She grew the business quickly: from small farmers’ market stands in Boston to today’s six rustically decorated, friendly brick-and-mortar cafes spanning Boston’s neighborhoods.
+Born from the lifelong passion of self-trained, Tel Aviv-native pastry chef Tzurit Or, Tatte launched in 2007 out of Or’s home kitchen.
+She grew the business quickly: from small farmers market stands in Boston to today’s eight friendly, rustically decorated brick-and-mortar cafes spanning neighborhoods in Boston, Brookline, and Cambridge.

 By mid-morning (or earlier), pastry selections dwindle and the shelves begin to clear— but the same cannot be said for the lines.
-No need to worry: The open, airy kitchen churns out plenty of other hot and fresh Tatte-style goodness.
+No need to worry: The kitchens of these shops churn out plenty of other hot and fresh Tatte-style goodies.
 Sandwiches served on house-made bread, salads, and other plated specialties (think: shakshuka, tartine, pancakes) can be whipped up and brought to your table—or packed to go.

-Though there are two full stories of seating, from open until close you will find Tatte bustling with a hurried, social, open-market energy.
-Students, tourists, professionals, floaters, moms and dads—all gather in the soft, warm, and white communal spaces to share food, drink, and free-flowing conversation.
-Get there early, take in the scene, and enjoy the sweet taste of Tatte.
+From open until close you’ll find each Tatte bustling with a hurried, social, open-market energy.
+Students, tourists, professionals, floaters, moms, and dads—they all gather in the soft, warm, and white communal spaces to share food, drink, and free-flowing conversation.
+Get there early, take in the scene, and enjoy Tatte’s sweet taste.

 Brunch is everything.
 Friday, Saturday, and Sunday it’s available all day.

 From housemade granola to cookie assortments to shakshuka-themed swag, Tatte’s online shop offers some quality giftable goods.